Dual Fulfillment of Prophecy

 In this case, no matter how you translate or interpret almah or parthenos, we are told clearly that Jesus was conceived by supernatural means, in a woman that had not had sexual relations.

-his mother Mary was espoused to Joseph, before they came together, she
+as his mother Mary was espoused to Joseph, before they came together,

 24 Then Joseph being raised from sleep did as the angel of the Lord had bidden him, and took unto him his wife: